1. Activities of everyday living

 When children first come to our school and trough their time with us, they will be introduced to activities of everyday living.
 This as the name suggests, circles around activities from everyday live, such as such as spooning, pouring, sorting, chopping, peeling and washing to name some of them.

-Many of the materials that are in use, the children will have had previous experience of seeing at home.
+Many of the materials that are in use as part of the curriculum are familiar to the children from seeing them at home.
 The activities predominantly are designed to help children achieve independence, as they learn skills that enable them to do things for themselves.
 They support and refine their fine motor skills, such as hand and eye co-ordination and certain activities also help to develop the specific skill to complete daily tasks independently.

 As children, refine these life skills and develop independence, their self-esteem grows and simultaneously the ability to concentrate.
-This in terms creates the opportunity for social awareness exercises by caring for the environment such as wiping tables prior to having food or cleaning the table, planting and watering the plants.
+This creates the opportunity for social awareness exercises by caring for the environment such as wiping tables prior to having food or cleaning the table, planting and watering the plants.
 We, also encourage children to bring in their own food, which they chop and share with others during snack time.
 This quite naturally, develops a sense of responsibility and consideration for others in a very positive manner.

 Common courtesy towards others is gained in the form of daily routines of “grace and courtesy” results in gaining important social skills.
-Children not only prepare and share fruit snack, but between them also set the table.
+Children prepare and share fruit snack between them and also enjoy setting the table.
 Slowly, but surely, the children at the setting start to learn how their environment is organized; where to find activities, how to organise their workspace and their materials.
 The children learn that everything has its own place and to approach each task in an orderly way.
 Once they complete an activity, it for example is put away so their friends can use it next.